river-sneed/goat-run/README.md

 ## How do I play this fantastic creation?
-use the arrow keys to move side to side and use the space bar to jump to ~~kill~~ smother cute little bears and farmers with love eat all the hay and get to the end of each level collect hearts to stay alive and if you fill up the horn of life you can gain an extra life
+use the arrow keys to move side to side and use the space bar to jump to ~~kill~~ smother cute little bears and farmers with love eat all the hay to fill Billy's tummy and get to the end of each level collect hearts to stay alive and if you fill up the horn of life you can gain an extra life by collecting med kits

 ## Look How cool it is!
 ![](/game_play_screenshots/game_play_1.png)